 - Tree fruit pests and pathogens

 Our course includes five days of instruction.
 Each day will have several hours of lectures with hands-on field demonstrations where applicable.
 The course is being offered for $1595.

-An optional four day field trip will be held the following week (March 20-March 23, 2023) for an additional fee.
+An optional four day field trip will be held the following week (March 18-March 21, 2024) for an additional fee.
 This field trip will provide a view of fruit and nut breeding, growing, and processing facilities throughout the Sacramento and San Joaquin Valleys.
-The $1000 fee includes four days of activities and discussion.
+Register for the field trip here: https://registration.ucdavis.edu/Item/Details/1048

 For course content questions, please contact the Fruit & Nut Research and Information Center staff at email@example.com.